This document is a proposal for an abstract model for XML Protocol.

 |Binding Primitive||Binding Action|

 |Send POST results|

-The above assumes use of HTTP persistent connections.
+The above assumes use of the HTTP Connection: keep-alive header

 The following tables show how the binding primitives might map onto the SMTP protocol actions on the initiator and receiver for a simple one-way message exchange, time increases moving down the tables.